 2. Clothes Line – If you end up doing some washing yourself to save some money this will come in handy, even if it’s just for drying underwear.
 Often there is no where to hang your washing but with this you can create a washing line anywhere, with no pegs.
 Even if you don’t plan to wash your clothes yourself it will still come in handy for drying swimwear or sweaty clothes in your room quickly.

-3. Packing Cubes – The best way to keep your backpacking gear organised is via packing cubes!
+3. Packing Cubes – The best way to keep everything you need in your backpack organised and tidy, is by using packing cubes!
 I never take the big cubes that come in the sets as they’re too big but the smaller ones are life changing!
 They compress your clothes so they take up less space and you can organise your clothes into tops, bottoms, underwear etc and find what you need much quicker than rummaging in your backpack.

 4. Hanging Toiletry Bag – Most bathrooms do not have surfaces for you to put your toiletries on or even a shelf for a toiletry bag but there’s usually always a hook somewhere which makes a hanging toiletry bag one of your backpacking necessities.
 This bag is a game changer when it comes to using shared bathrooms and tiny bathrooms with no space, you can still keep all your toiletries in one bag and just hook it to a pipe or rail.